 |Figure 1.1 Application Flow Sequence|

-The application initializes the clock, GPIO, and other peripherals (configured through the MHC) by calling the function SYS_Initialize.
+The application initializes the clock, GPIO, and other peripherals (configured through the MCC) by calling the function SYS_Initialize.

 The application registers callback event handlers for I²C, DMA, TMR1, and GPIO PLIBs.
 The callback event handlers are called back by the PLIBs when the transaction completion events occur.